HMojadidi/PyBer_Analysis/README.md

 #### Getting a Summary DataFrame

 The PyBer Challenge had started off by merging two .csv files to create a DataFrame.
 From that DataFrame, I went on to create a new one called the 'pyber-summary_df' which would calculate the total rides, total drivers, total fares, average fare per ride, and average fare per driver.
-I also formatted the calculations to make sure they looked presentation-worty.
+I also formatted the calculations to make sure they looked presentation-worthy.

 ![Screen Shot 2022-03-29 at 12 30 48 AM](https://user-images.githubusercontent.com/95712234/160533572-bb8ede78-696b-4ebc-973b-410a79969179.png)